Case study brief: Comprehensive accessibility training for Invuse

 This provided Invuse with the opportunity to audit their own websites’ accessibility.
 This helped the team to see where they were failing to provide inclusive access, and allowed them to create actionable steps.

 We talked the team through different testing methodologies that should be used on all websites.
-Allowing them to understand the difference between automated, manual and technical user testing.
-Demonstrating that, although many errors are discovered through automated testing, a lot of important accessibility problems are overlooked.
+This gave an overview on the crucial importance between just conducting automated testing and the need for manual and technical user testing to find hidden accessibility errors.

 Invuse accessibility training impact and results

-Our 3-day training package has increased the competence and knowledge when it comes to accessibility.
+Our 3-day training package has increased the competence and knowledge when it comes to accessibility for those that had recently joined Invuse.

 Offering a flexible way of working, over face-to-face and virtual platforms, we put the client’s needs at the forefront.